 Spouse: Chun-Ling Wang (1998 - 1 May 2004) (his death).

 Spouse: Hildegarde Colligan Gidding (1949 - 13 June 1995) (her death) 1 child.

-Mr. Gidding is the father of Joshua Gidding, a writer and college professor in New York.
+Mr. Gidding was the father of Joshua Gidding, a writer and college professor in New York.
+Joshua Gidding web site

-Mr. Gidding is a longtime friend of director Robert Wise and also the author of the novel End over End.
+Mr. Gidding was a longtime friend of director Robert Wise and also the author of the novel End over End.